Thebys/altsync/readme.txt

 Yes, especially when using the "Update ALL alt text" mode, which can make widespread changes to your content.
 Always backup your database before performing bulk operations.

+= How can I use the API endpoint with external applications? =

+The plugin provides a REST API endpoint at `/wp-json/altsync/v1/sync-image` that can be called with a POST request.
+You need to authenticate using WordPress application passwords.
+The endpoint accepts two parameters:
+- `attachment_id`: The ID of the image in the Media Library
+- `sync_mode`: Either 'empty' (safer mode) or 'all' (aggressive mode)

 == Screenshots ==

 1. The bulk synchronization page with dry run preview.

 == Changelog ==

+= 0.4.0 =
+*   Added REST API endpoint for external applications to trigger alt text synchronization.
+*   API supports both empty alt text and full replacement sync modes.
+*   Authentication required via WordPress application passwords.
+*   Updated plugin architecture to accommodate API functionality.

 = 0.3.0 =
 *   Added new sync mode to replace ALL alt text (not just empty ones).